techiesodiq/Deca-Dish/README.md

-This is a readme file for an online food ordering platform prepared by Sodiq Akanmu
+This is a readme file for an online food ordering platform Project prepared by Sodiq Akanmu for Decagon